2020PB/police-brutality/reports/California.md

 * https://abc7.com/society/homeless-man-hit-in-face-with-rubber-bullet-amid-la-protest-witnesses-say/6234476/

-### Police fire into backs of protestors | June 2nd
+### Police fire into backs of protesters | June 2nd

-A handful of protestors are seen walking away from police with their hands up.
-Police shoot at the protestors repeatedly for the duration of the video, about 40 seconds.
+A handful of protesters are seen walking away from police with their hands up.
+Police shoot at the protesters repeatedly for the duration of the video, about 40 seconds.

 tags: shoot, projectile, protester